-Sharon Griffin is a figurative artist who specialises in ceramic sculpture and fine art painting, directly inspired by the woodland where she often explores places in which to ‘breathe’....
+Sharon Griffin is a figurative artist who specialises in ceramic sculpture directly inspired by the woodland where she often explores places in which to ‘breathe’....
 The textures, the smells, the secret spaces all provide a kind of ‘awakening’...
 Sharon uses the human figure to help communicate a sense of deeper meaning within humankind and of her own experience of being a woman.
 The sculptures represent a state of being; internal struggles of love, loss, displacement, vulnerability and strength.

 ...'I wish to evoke 'feeling' and mirror 'gesture' through the use of fast marks, quick making techniques and 'sketches'.
 My work sometimes has an unfinished quality which adds to the idea that the figure is a suggestion of a living being rather than a still ornamental object.
 It is important to me that my figures have an identity and are able to connect with an audience in a non physical sense...'